satansdeer/satansdeer.github.com/src/pages/posts/firebase-react-tutorial/index.md

 Read more about it in [create-react-app documentation](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)

-## Set Up The Frontend
+## Set Up The Front End

 We will set up the application using `create-react-app`.
-I assume that you have modern verion of `npm` so I'm going to use `npx` to run the script.
+I assume that you have modern version of `npm` so I'm going to use `npx` to run the script.

 ```sh
 npx create-react-app firebase-auth-tutorial